PaarthSonkiya/hatch/docs/whitepaper.md

 ## 8. Beyond the grant

-If the field study validates the approach, the realistic next steps — for which Hatch is *not* requesting grant funding — include:
+If the field study validates the approach, the realistic next steps — for which Exuvia is *not* requesting grant funding — include:

 - Engagement with NEA's Environmental Health Institute for a larger-scale pilot.
 - Partnership with one or more HDB town councils for an estate-wide deployment.